Artificial intelligence for air pollution

 Fully-funded PhD in the area of AI for air pollution.

-A stipend of £19,000 for 22/23, which will increase each year in line with the UK Research and Innovation (UKRI) rate, plus Home rate fee allowance of £4,596 (with automatic increase to UKRI rate each year).
-The studentship is offered for 3.5 years.
+A stipend of £18,622 per annum, which will increase each year in line with the UK Research and Innovation (UKRI) rate, plus Home rate fee allowance of £4,712 (with automatic increase to UKRI rate each year).
 For exceptional international candidates, there is the possibility of obtaining a scholarship to cover overseas fees.

 Thus, this research project aims to research, develop and build AI-based clean air systems and solutions that can help to:

-- Mitigate exposure to traffic pollution in and around schools
+- Mitigating exposure to traffic pollution in and around schools

-- Put green infrastructure into action to lower air pollutants concentrations
+- Putting green infrastructure into action to lower air pollutants concentrations

-- Develop clean air engineering for smart cities
+- Developing clean air engineering for smart cities

-- Use internet of things and low-cost air pollution sensors for better air quality forecasting.
+- Using IoT and low-cost air pollution sensors for better air quality forecasting.

 We seek for exceptional candidates that are willing to develop AI-based clean air solutions by researching and building cutting-edge approaches and techniques in the fields of deep learning, physics-informed and graph neural networks, spatial-temporal modelling, model explainability and interpretability, time series foundation models, physical modelling and data-driven approaches, among others, applied to the challenges related to the field of air pollution.